Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Storage/FolderScanning.md

 The JSON is produced by the **Automate** tool, so read the [Pipeline Guide](../Automation/Pipeline.md) first.

 :::info Also available in the Processor
-A folder [source](../../Processor/Sources.md) on a folder-watch [policy](../../Processor/Policies.md) does the same job with saved records.
+A folder [source](../../Processor/Sources.md) in a [pipeline](../../Processor/Pipelines.md) with a Folder watch trigger provides a saved workflow.
+See [Create your first pipeline](../../Processor/Getting-Started.md) for setup and source cleanup behavior.
 :::

 :::danger Input files are consumed